ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa3/index.md

 - `Square.java` – you *cannot* edit this file
 - `TestSolvers.java` – you will edit this file

+## Suggested Workflow
+1) SearchWorklist.java
+2) MazeSolver.java
+3) Maze.java

+**Note:** You are free to use any built-in Java collections to implement these using the adapter pattern (`LinkedList`, `Stack`, etc), as long as they have the appropriate behavior.
+This may mean that your implementation is no more than a dozen lines of code!
+There is one constraint we'd like you to respect – make sure the constructors take no arguments, and initialize the worklist to be empty.

 ## Part 1: The Structure of a Maze Solver (30 points)